Deploy Secure Mesh Site v2 in GCP (ClickOps)

 -

-Choose one of the interfaces to edit.
+Choose the interface to modify.

 -